MattLemmon/ch_loader/README.txt

            |                                   |
             -----------------------------------

-      --   (       Requires Chingu Gem         )   --
+      --     Requires Chingu Gem and Gosu Gem      --

-      --   ( Tested on RUBY VERSION 1.9.1 only )   --
+      --     Tested on RUBY VERSION 1.9.1 only     --

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~